grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-email.md

 1. From the Integration list, select **Email**.
 1. Enter the email addresses you want to send notifications to.

-   Capital letters in email addresses are not supported.

-   An incorrect entry is: ExampleAddress@domain.com

-   A correct entry is: exampleaddress@domain.com
+   E-mail addresses are case sensitive.
+Ensure that the e-mail address entered is correct.

-1. Click **Test** to check that your integration works.
+2. Click **Test** to check that your integration works.
-1. Click **Save contact point**.
+3. Click **Save contact point**.

 ## Next steps